Wolox/netcore-bootstrap/README.md

     services.AddMvc().AddViewLocalization();
 ```

-We will have to place all the JSON files that the library uses, inside the folder called "Resources" in the project's root directory.
+And locate all the JSON files that the library uses, inside the folder called "Resources" in the project's root directory.
 The second line allows us to use localization in views as well as in the controllers.

 Finally, also in ```ConfigureServices``` method, we can set the default language that your application will use: